AWS News Blog

 Some Reviews & Commentary

 The first reviews are starting to show up!
-Here are a few to give you an outside perspective on Amazon Redshift:
+Here is one give you an outside perspective on Amazon Redshift: